Frequently Asked Questions

 With increasing production, we anticipate that the price of the vaccine will come down.

 Each outbreak must be assessed as to its risk to the population.
 For outbreaks that can be controlled rapidly with improved safe water, this may be the best strategy.
 However, for outbreaks that put many people at risk, an integrated strategy that provides vaccine along with safe water will save money as well as lives.
 The DOVE project consultants can help assess these situations.
 Please send an email to Info@stopcholera.org with your request.

 Integration of vaccine and safe water programs begins with donors providing humanitarian funding for cholera control.

 Vaccine is now available through the stockpile at the World Health Organization.

 Decisions about use of cholera vaccine depend on the cholera situation in the country.
 The DOVE project has a process for assessing the risk of cholera and whether vaccine makes sense for use in given situations.
 Some countries with a consistently high cholera rate will find that use of vaccine will save money as well as lives.
 For low risk countries, vaccine may not be cost effective relative to other strategies.

-The World Health Organization (WHO) has a stockpile of 2 million doses of vaccine that can be made available very rapidly during emergency situations.
-The size of the stockpile is expected to increase substantially over the next few years.
+The World Health Organization (WHO) has a stockpile of vaccine that can be made available very rapidly during emergency situations.
 Countries can access vaccine from the stockpile by applying to WHO through their website.